1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 What Are Multiplex Ads?
 How To Get Started With Them?

-The space immediately below articles has always been something of an afterthought for digital publishers.
-But as content recommendation ads have matured, publishers and advertisers are taking notice of the power beneath the fold.
+The space immediately below articles has always been an afterthought for publishers.
+But as content recommendation ads have matured, publishers and advertisers notice the power beneath the fold.
 Also known as ‘native recommendation ads’, ‘suggested content’, or ‘sponsored content’, content recommendation ad formats make the ads blend into the look and feel of the publisher’s website.

-Though the content recommendation ads have been around for some time, their inclusion on publisher sites has exploded in recent years.
+Though content recommendation ads have been around for some time, their inclusion on publisher sites has exploded in recent years.
 And it’s not hard to see why.
-Companies like Taboola and Outbrain have perfected this ad format and publishers looking to diversify their revenue streams have taken note.
+Companies like Taboola and Outbrain have perfected this ad format, and publishers looking to diversify their revenue streams have taken note.

-In fact, Google has introduced ‘Multiplex ads’ to provide publishers with much-needed native ad revenue and serve content recommendation ads on their website.
-While Multiplex ads are still rather new and under beta, we wanted to take an early look at this ad format.
-In this guide, we’ll examine the promise of multiplex ads, how can you get started, and more.
+In fact, Google introduced ‘Multiplex ads’ to provide publishers with much-needed native ad revenue and serve content recommendation ads on their websites.
+This guide examines the promise of multiplex ads, how you can get started, and more.

 Multiplex ads are Google’s native ad format types that enable you to deliver content recommendation ads on desktop and mobile devices.
-Such ads can be served through open auction in Ad Manager and are customizable in order to blend with the website.
-Multiplex ads often appear in a grid format but the layout of ads can be changed according to your needs.
+Such ads can be served through an open auction in Ad Manager and are customizable to blend with the website.
+Multiplex ads often appear in a grid format, but the layout of ads can be changed according to your needs.
 Here’s an example of Multiplex ads:

 Google Multiplex ads are displayed in less obvious areas of the page, such as above image galleries, in between post blocks, or well down the page.
-They place emphasis on content discovery by promoting related items to content already viewed.
+They emphasize content discovery by promoting related items to content already viewed.

 In Ad Manager, Google holds independent auctions for each cell within a grid.
 As a publisher, you can set target CPM or price floor for the cells in the unified pricing rules for the ad units.
-On the other side, advertisers can bid for each cell and serve the ad on it if they win the auction.
+Conversely, advertisers can bid for each cell and serve the ad if they win the auction.

 Benefits of Multiplex Ads

-• When placing ads on a webpage, it’s important to find the right balance between advertising and the user experience.
-With Multiplex ad layouts, users can continue to enjoy the content of the website while at the same time, the ads do not impact the experience as they appear at the bottom of the page.
-A win-win for both – you and your readers.
+• When placing ads on a webpage, finding the right balance between advertising and the user experience is important.
+With Multiplex ad layouts, users can continue to enjoy the content of the website while, at the same time, the ads do not impact the experience as they appear at the bottom of the page—a win-win for both – you and your readers.

-• On one hand, you don’t need to worry about the quality of Multiplex ads served on your websites since Google is sure to set high standards.
-On the other hand, you can reach the largest pool of potential advertisers through Google and you don’t need to worry about getting unfilled ad impressions for the Multiplex ad units
+• On the one hand, you don’t need to worry about the quality of Multiplex ads served on your websites since Google is sure to set high standards.
+On the other hand, you can reach the largest pool of potential advertisers through Google, and you don’t need to worry about getting unfilled ad impressions for the Multiplex ad units.

-• Multiplex ads can help reduce banner blindness, which is a major issue for many publishers.
+• Multiplex ads can help reduce banner blindness, a major issue for many publishers.
 Since they look like native content, users are less likely to avoid them on the website.

 How to Get Started with Multiplex Ads in Google Ad Manager?